Glen Cove Christian Academy: History

-They began to investigate the Warrenton estate in the Glen Cove section of Rockport near Rockland Maine.
+The school opened in 1958 with 40 students and met in Pittsfield, Maine, with half the students boarding and half as day students.
+It began to investigate the Warrenton estate in the Glen Cove section of Rockport near Rockland Maine in 1959.
 The estate consisted of sixty-seven acres of land with 2500 feet of ocean front and a main house of thirty-five rooms and ten baths, a carriage house and an outlying barn, all in good condition.
-The property, formerly a private residence adjacent to the Samoset Resort, had recently been used by a research organization and had been vacant for two years.
-The former owners, The Round Table Foundation, allowed the school to occupy and use the property pending the settling of the title.
-This was accomplished a year later on September 28, 1960.
-Christian Schools, Inc. was the parent organization that included a Christian elementary school in Canaan, Maine, Glen Cove Christian Academy and Bible School in Glen Cove, Maine, and was instrumental in the founding of Dublin Christian Academy, in Dublin, New Hampshire.
-President of Christian Schools, Inc., Harold Duff, was also called upon by parent groups across New England to consult on prospects for establishing Christian schools in other locations.
+The property had recently been used by the Round Table Foundation, a research organization, and had been vacant for two years.
+The foundation allowed the school to occupy and use the property pending the settling of the title.
+This was accomplished a year later on September 28, 1960, and the school was known as Glen Cove Christian High School.
+Two years later it graduated its first class as the Glen Cove Christian Academy.